User properties are attributes you define to describe segments of your user base, such as language preference or geographic location.

 - In the Firebase console, open your project.

 - Select Analytics from the menu to view the Analytics reporting dashboard.

 The User Properties tab shows a list of user properties that you have defined for your app.
-You can use these properties as a filter on many of the reports available in Firebase Analytics.
+You can use these properties as a filter on many of the reports available in Google Analytics for Firebase.
 Read more about the Analytics reporting dashboard in the Firebase Help Center.